microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 3. The user can click outside of the UI to dismiss the switcher without bringing the selected tab into focus.
 4. The user can press any of the dismissal keybinds.

-If the `Anchor` arg is provided, then in addition to the above methods, the UI will dismiss upon the release of the `Anchor` key.
+Lastly, if the `Anchor` arg is provided, then in addition to the above methods, the UI will dismiss upon the release of the `Anchor` key.

 Pressing the `OpenTabSwitcher` keychord again will _not_ close the Switcher.